mceck/clickup-kanbans-vscode/README.md

 ## configuration

-use command Clickup>Set token to add the clickup authoriation token
+use command Clickup>Set token to add the clickup authoriation token or open the extension and insert the token from the inside form

 follow the [official guide](https://clickup.com/api/developer-portal/authentication/) to obtain a Personal token